-Exams: Three midterms each make up 25% of total grade.
+Exams: There are two midterms each one making up 25% of the total grade.
 Not cumulative.
-Dates: February 20, April 3, Final exam week.
+Dates: February 19, March 28.
+There is also another exam on the date of the final in the final exam week.
+This exam will also count for 25% of the grade.
 The department policies specify the (few) valid excuses for missing an exam.